 }

-You can use “for” loops to step through array values by setting the initial value to the initial index of the array and incrementally increasing the value until the array length is met.
-The array index is specified by placing the incremented variable inside square brackets immediately following the variable name, as shown in the following example:
+You can also use “for” loops to step through array values by starting at the first index and incrementing until the array length is reached.
+The array index is specified by placing the variable inside square brackets immediately after the array name, as shown below:

 $colors = @(“Red”,”Orange”,”Yellow”,”Green”,”Blue”,”Indigo”,”Violet”)